 The dog also boasts strong legs that unleash unmatched agility when running — the Canaan dog ages gracefully up to 15 years.

 The loyalty of the cane Corso is unmatched, having a shared history of having participated in wars.
 The cane Corso dog breed, which was bigger in past times, has helped chase enemies during ancient wars.

-The cane Corso can sometimes weigh more than 100 pounds, depending on their height.
+The cane Corso can sometimes weigh more than 100 pounds, depending on height.

 Standing at 28 inches, the dog showcases a big head accompanied by a front-protruding nose.

 Their glittering eyes are well-positioned for sight and can sometimes scare when observed from afar.

 Their lower neck is complemented by a vast mass of loosely hanging coats below their lower jaw.

 The cane Corso’Corso’ses are very kind-hearted and have soft, undemanding coats that insulate them from the cold.

 Cardigan Welsh Corgi